Apostolos172/uom/README.md

-# uom
+# UoM

-My university exercises
+This repository includes the most of my university exercises.